About Us

 Who we are

-The Colgan Hall Community & Resource Centre has served as a key community hub for the people of Carndonagh and the surrounding area for over 100 years – providing a focal point in the heart of Inishowen for various community, business, educational, cultural and heritage events.
+The Colgan Hall has served as a key community hub for the people of Carndonagh and the surrounding area for over 100 years – providing a focal point in the heart of Inishowen for various community, business, educational, cultural and heritage events.

-The Hall & Resource Centre is named after John Colgan, a Franciscan friar born in Priestown near Carndonagh c.
+The Colgan Hall is named after John Colgan, a Franciscan friar born in Priestown, near Carndonagh c.
 1592 who was an accomplished hagiographer (biographer / historian) - including of Ireland’s three national saints: St Patrick, St Brigid and St Columba / St Columcille.
 A fresco created by Emmanuel di Como c.
 1670 of John Colgan adorns the wall of St. Isidore's College in Rome.

 The Colgan Hall was built in 1914 – following 20 years of local fundraising – and is one of the best examples of the ‘Celtic Revival’ in the North West.
 The building was designed with an ‘Irish Romanesque feeling’ and boasts circular windows in the gable end interlaced with the famous 7th century ‘Carndonagh Cross’.